Do I have to explain everything around here?

 Is it that difficult to tell the difference between, say, the sofa where you sit to watch your "Judge Judy" episodes and a bench in a real courtroom where an actual trial is going on?
 Hint: One is harder; consult the part of your anatomy that might have a clue.

-"American Idol" viewing party and an official proceeding where a serious matter will be decided by the rules of law and not on whose side gets more audience approval?
+Or to distinguish between how you may behave at, say, an "American Idol" viewing party and an official proceeding where a serious matter will be decided by the rules of law and not on whose side gets more audience approval?
 Hint: There are no numbers flashing anywhere to call in for Adam or Kris.

 Maybe I shouldn't be surprised at this point, not when even congressmen can't be expected to refrain from shouting, "You lie," during a speech by the president in the allegedly hallowed chambers of the Capitol.

 But the applause that erupted from some of Mayor Sheila Dixon's supporters in the courtroom Thursday after her attorney gave a rousing closing argument in her defense still came as a shock.